 Faucet aerators are helpful additions to kitchen and bathroom sink faucets.
-While you can technically use a faucet without an aerator, this is a less than perfect experience: the water splashes too vigorously in the sink and the water does not feel good to your hands.
+While you can technically use a faucet without an aerator, this is a less than perfect experience: The water splashes too vigorously in the sink and the water does not feel good on your hands.

 Make sure that all of your bathroom and kitchen sink faucets have aerators that are in good working condition.
 Installing faucet aerators is the easiest and cheapest way to improve the quality of your sinks' water flow.